 Offer sustainable ranges and product refills, shift stores to green energy sources, find creative ways for consumers to make more sustainable choices.

-Time for UK supermarkets to serve up something different
+Time for grocers to serve up something different

 As consumers emerge from the pandemic with revised priorities, there is a need for clear differentiation.
 This is vital in an industry which has products, stores and experiences that are almost indistinguishable.

-But there’s a limited window of opportunity for leaders to get it right.
+But there’s a limited window of opportunity to get it right.
 As the dust from the pandemic disruption settles, consumer habits will coalesce around new norms.